Helpful Links and Resources

 Before determining if a frenectomy is needed, we conduct a comprehensive assessment that includes:

-We often recommend consultation with specialists such as a pediatric chiropractor, speech therapist, or lactation consultant before proceeding with treatment.
-Our goal is to ensure you have all the information needed to make the best decision for your child.
+We often recommend consultation with allied health professionals such as a paediatric chiropractor, speech therapist, or lactation consultant before proceeding with treatment.
+Our goal is to ensure you have all the information needed to make an informed decision for your child.

 Why Do You Use Laser for Frenectomies?

-Our practice uses advanced laser technology for frenectomy procedures because it offers significant advantages:
+Our practice uses laser technology for frenectomy procedures.
+Potential benefits may include:

-Laser frenectomies are highly regulated in Queensland, requiring specific training and multiple licenses.
-The technology requires significant investment and specialised facilities, which is why not all practitioners offer this advanced option.
+Laser frenectomies are regulated in Queensland, requiring specific training and licences.
+The technology requires investment and appropriate facilities.

 Do You Use Anesthesia During the Procedure

-Our approach to anesthesia depends on the patient’s age and the nature of the procedure:
+Our approach to anaesthesia depends on the patient’s age and the nature of the procedure:

 For Infants:

-- Frenectomies are typically performed without injectable anesthesia
+• Frenectomies are often performed without injectable anaesthesia

-- Babies are returned to parents quickly for immediate comfort through breastfeeding
+• Babies are returned to parents for comfort through breastfeeding

-- Our laser has some analgesic effects, though brief discomfort may occur
+• Our laser may have some analgesic effects, though discomfort may occur

 For Toddlers and Young Children:

-- Strong topical gel anesthetic may be applied
+• Strong topical gel anaesthetic may be applied

-- We discuss anesthesia options before the procedure
+• We discuss anaesthesia options before the procedure

 For Older Children and Adults:

-- Local anesthetic is used for comfort during the procedure
+• Local anaesthetic is used for comfort during the procedure

 Is the Procedure Painful?

 Some level of discomfort is expected with any surgical procedure.
-Our approach minimises pain while ensuring effective treatment:
+Our approach focuses on managing discomfort:

-- For infants, any discomfort is brief and typically resolves with immediate feeding
+• For infants, discomfort typically resolves with feeding

-- Older patients receive appropriate anesthesia for comfort
+• Older patients receive appropriate anaesthesia for comfort

 Will There Be Pain After the Procedure?

 Pain levels vary by individual.
-Most patients experience some mild discomfort, particularly during eating, for a few days following the procedure.
-Our team provides guidance on managing any discomfort and is available to address concerns that arise during healing.
+Some patients experience discomfort, particularly during eating, for a few days following the procedure.
+Our team provides guidance on managing discomfort and is available to address concerns during healing.

 Treatment Process